-By implementing the identified actions, Voices MP will ensure steady growth of academic outcomes, such as SBAC ELA and Math, English Learner Progress, and Reclassification rates.
-Current targets aim at growth within the next two years for both ELA and Math (see expected outcomes in Goal 1), and growth in the English Learner Progress Indicator to 55% and to increase Voices MP's reclassification rate to 12%.
-Voices MP plans to use interim assessment data to gauge progress throughout the year on multiple subgroups including foster youth, language learners and low income students.
+By implementing the identified actions, we have seen growth in English Learner Progress with 50.8% of English learners making progress or maintaining at the highest level on the ELPAC, an increase of 13.2 points from 2019.
+With continued implementation of these actions, we will ensure steady growth in our other academic outcomes, such as SBAC ELA and Math and EL Reclassification rates.
+Current targets aim growth within the next two years for both ELA and Math (see expected outcomes in Goal 1), and growth in the English Learner Progress Indicator to 55% and to increase our reclassification rate to 15%.
+We plan to use interim assessment data to gauge progress throughout the year.